Enroll Your Property

 Dire Wolf

-2021-10-05T17:25:50+00:00Activities & Attractions, Animals, History, Two Harbors/Castle Danger|
+2025-04-09T09:14:12+00:00Activities & Attractions, Animals, History, Two Harbors/Castle Danger|

 The Dire Wolf, also known as the fearsome dog, is an extinct species and is perhaps one of the most famous prehistoric carnivores in North America.
 Its long, sharp fangs and huge body that is considerably larger than a gray wolf.
 This makes it a unique animal.
 One that you would not want to mess with!
-The dire wolf is believed to be extinct for almost 10,000 years.
+The dire wolf is believed to be extinct for over 12,000 years.
 However, a trucker driving on Highway 61 hit and killed a large-bodied wolf years ago.
-He couldn't help but make a call to the DNR to have them check it out.
-When [...]
+He couldn't help but make a call to the DNR to have them check it out. [...]

 1 01, 2020